Full-Text Index

 Usage Examples

--- Table creation with a compute column
+-- Create a table with a compute column

-CREATE OR REPLACE TABLE k8s_logs (
+CREATE TABLE k8s_logs (

 event_id INT,